osamaemumba/purview-poc/README.md

 ### Common Problems

-Here is a list of common problems one might encounter while deploying the template.
+Here is a list of common problems one might encounter while deploying the template:-

-* Deployment failed on runDataFactory step
+* Deployment failed on `runDataFactory` step
-* Deployment failed on triggerConfigurePurviewFunction step
+* Deployment failed on `triggerConfigurePurviewFunction` step

+For both of the problems listed above, somply deploying the ARM template again solves the problem.

 ### Solution
-In case the deployment failed on both above mentioned steps, this can be caused by the Powershell modules used to run the deployment script.
+In case the deployment failed on both above mentioned steps, this can be caused by the Powershell modules used in the deployment script.
 Make sure that:

-* App Registration client ID and client secret passed were correct
+* The App Registration client ID and client secret are correct
-* The application service principal has access to roles `Purview Data Curator` and `Purview Data Source Administrator` at subscription level.
+* The application service principal has access to the `Purview Data Curator` and `Purview Data Source Administrator` roles at subscription level.

 If the above requirements are satisfied, rerunning the deployment should resolve this issue.